 People behaved strangely before the heat wave overcame them.
 Kate Carley, a mill girl in Holyoke, Mass., suddenly lost the power of speech and collapsed.
 She was taken to the hospital and not expected to recover.

 Annie Deckman, a cook at Lander’s restaurant in Boston, was serving dinner when she suddenly dropped an order.
 The startled patrons watched her walk out of the kitchen.
-She then went to a room where she used to live, where she was found unconscious.
+She then went to a room where she used to live.
+There she was found unconscious.
 Taken to Massachusetts General Hospital, Deckman died there.

-The children of the poor suffered especially in the crowded tenements where there was little or no air.
-“The chocking, deadening heat was something terrible to experience,” reported a newspaper.
+The children of the poor suffered especially in the crowded tenements with little or no air.
+“The choking, deadening heat was something terrible to experience,” reported a newspaper.

 One consolation was that Revere Beach had opened just weeks before the heat wave enveloped New England.
 Tens of thousands of working-class and immigrant families from Boston took the narrow gauge railroad to seek relief at the 4.5-mile long beach.

 Another consolation: In Connecticut, the oyster and blue crab populations soared due to the heat, though the lobster fisheries were devastated.